ShrillShrestha/ShrillShrestha/README.md

 # Hello World! 👋
 ## Welcome to my Github profile 🙂

 Hi everyone.
 This is me, Shrill.
 Currently, I am an undergraduate student majoring in computer science along with a minor in mathematics.
-My journey in this field started 3 years ago, and I am still equally excited to learn something new every single day.
-I have been exploring around with different technologies to get an overview of the current state of our technological world.
+I love exploring around with different technologies to get an overview of our technological world. <strong> Happy Hacking!!! </strong>

-### My Expereince:
+### Expereince:
 - Software developer intern at [ULM LSBDC](https://www.louisianasbdc.org/lsbdc-at-university-of-louisiana-monroe)
+- Explorer Fellow at [MLH Fellowship](https://fellowship.mlh.io/) Spring'21
 - Undergraduate teaching assistant at the Department of Computer Science, [ULM](https://www.ulm.edu/) for introduction and intermediate progamming classes.
 - Summer intern as an instructor in programming and robotics camps at [Stem4Kids](https://www.stem4kids.co/).